BIDMCDigitalPsychiatry/LAMP-platform/docs/app.md

----
-title: Download and Use mindLAMP
+# Download and Use mindLAMP
-slug: app
----

 ![](assets/banner.png)